Washington State Department of Transportation: Department of Transportation

 A combined state department of transportation was proposed in the mid-1960s and gained the support of Governor Dan Evans.
 Charles Prahl, who resigned as head of the Department of Highways, criticized the Evans administration's proposal to create a transportation "superagency" and the prioritization of rapid transit in plans for the urban transportation system of Seattle.
 The Washington State Department of Transportation was authorized by the state legislature and assumed the responsibilities of several agencies on September 21, 1977.
 William A. Bulley, the existing Director of Highways, was appointed as the state's first Secretary of Transportation to lead the new agency, which had absorbed state departments that had overseen highways, toll bridges, aeronautics, canals, and community development.
 The State Highway Commission was renamed to the Washington State Transportation Commission, with its first meeting taking place on September 21, 1977.

 On February 13, 1979, the western pontoons of the Hood Canal Bridge were swept away by a wind storm.
 In 1980, Mount St. Helens erupted and caused damage to many state highways, mainly SR 504.
 The Hood Canal Replacement Bridge opened on October 3, 1982, and the Lacey V. Murrow Memorial Bridge collapsed on November 25, 1990.

 In 1991, a smaller renumbering of state highways occurred.
 The renumbering produced some new highways and either realigned or removed highways from the system.
 In 1996, Sound Transit was formed and in the same year, the Washington State Transportation Commission adopted its first 20-year transportation plan.
-Throughout the 1990s, WSDOT focused increasingly on rail systems and partnered with Amtrak to create a train route that went from Canada to Oregon, which later became the Amtrak Cascades.
+Throughout the 1990s, WSDOT and ODOT partnered with Amtrak to create a train service that went from Canada to Oregon, which later became the Amtrak Cascades.
 The 2001 Nisqually earthquake damaged most state highways around the Seattle metropolitan area and most of the budget was turned over to the Puget Sound region to help rebuild and repair roads and bridges.

+Since the beginning of the 21st century, WSDOT has been tasked with rebuilding and renovating aging portions of the highway system across the state.
+Several sections with poor conditions required emergency repairs in early 2023, including a large hole in an offramp to SR 99 in Seattle and broken concrete panels on I-5 in Everett and I-90 near Issaquah.
+WSDOT has also been tasked with replacement of 437 fish barriers, mainly outdated culvert designs, in Western Washington to comply with a federal court order to restore salmon runs that are protected by Native American treaty rights.
+As of 2024, 146 of the barriers had been replaced or rehabilitated; the program is expected to cost $7.8 billion by 2030.